 -7 – Period to be deleted.
-Can replace with your needs.
+Can replace your needs.

-- Batch to delete folder – Delete folder usin command line.
+- Batch to delete folder – Delete folder using command line.

 - -p – The path to search for the files you want to check the date of and remove.

 - -s – Recourse subdirectories contained within the path specified using /p and check them as well.
-Remove if you doesn’t want to delete files in subdirectories.
+Remove if you don’t want to delete files in subdirectories.

 - -m – The search mask to be used for the file type you want to check the date on (*.* being all files).